truenas/documentation/content/SCALETutorials/Virtualization/_index.md

 Before creating a VM, obtain an installer <file>.iso</file> or image file for the OS you intend to install, and create a [zvol]({{< relref "AddManageZvols.md" >}}) on a storage pool that is available for both the virtual disk and the OS install file.

 To create a new VM, go to **Virtualization** and click **Add** to open the **Create Virtual Machine** configuration screen.
-If you have not yet added a virtual machine to your system you can click **Add Virtual Machines** to open the same screen.
+If you have not yet added a virtual machine to your system, click **Add Virtual Machines** to open the same screen.

 1. Select the operating system you want to use from the **Guest Operating System** dropdown list.